ibm-cloud-docs/codeengine/deploy-job.md

 # Running jobs
 {: #kn-job-deploy}

 Learn how to run jobs in {{site.data.keyword.codeengineshort}}.
-Jobs in {{site.data.keyword.codeengineshort}} are meant to run to completion as batch or stand-alone executables and are used for running container images that are designed to run one time and then exit.
+Jobs in {{site.data.keyword.codeengineshort}} are meant to run to completion as batch or stand-alone executable images that are designed to run one time and then exit.
 They are not intended to provide lasting endpoints to access such as a {{site.data.keyword.codeengineshort}} application.
 {: shortdesc}

 **Before you begin**

    * If you want to use the {{site.data.keyword.codeengineshort}} console, go to [{{site.data.keyword.codeengineshort}} overview](https://cloud.ibm.com/codeengine/overview){: external}.
    * If you want to use the CLI, [set up your {{site.data.keyword.codeengineshort}} CLI environment](/docs/codeengine?topic=codeengine-kn-install-cli).
    * Plan a container image for {{site.data.keyword.codeengineshort}} jobs.